XtherDevTeam/zqhf-oj-v2/README.md

     sudo service nginx restart
     ```

+  4. Install the new spj backend according to [the document](https://github.com/XtherDevTeam/zqhf-oj-v2-spj-backend#readme).

-  4. Initialize and start api
+  5. Initialize and start api

     On web interface machine: